 Plan on spending at least an hour traveling on the subway, so keep that in mind as you map out your plans for the day.

-Just one chance to do a Daily Double with Southern California’s MLB parks, and it comes just before Labor Day, with the Angels playing at Angel Stadium in the afternoon and the Dodgers in action at Dodger Stadium in the evening.
+Just one chance to do a Daily Double with Southern California’s MLB parks, and it comes near the end of the season, with the Angels playing at Angel Stadium in the afternoon and the Dodgers in action at Dodger Stadium in the evening.

 Once you get to L.A.’s Union Station, you can use the L.A.
 Metro’s Dodger Stadium Express bus to beat the traffic and get to the ballpark without having to navigate its notoriously confusing parking lot.